A God Story

 - After buying the land from the Knights, the LLC leased it to Third Church with an option to purchase it, so that the “second site” could worship there and with the plan eventually to buy the land from the LLC for what it paid for it.
 But by 2014, Third Church decided it did not want to keep leasing the land anymore and offered it to Community West Church.
 Still at a fledgling new church stage, Community West’s elders prayed and expressed bold faith in taking on a $212,000 annual lease payment, for 20 months until we were in a position to buy the landfrom the LLC.
 Miraculously, God had provided a $100,000 out of area gift, which was vital to us carrying the payments.
 Also, miraculously, at one Stated Session meeting in early 2016, we learned we were $35,000 short on lease payments.
 Our Elders prayed and discerned we would go to the congregation for these funds, but start with our Elders.
 After praying again, the Elders passed a hat where each of the seven Elders put in on a slip of paper an amount they were willing personally to give to help offset the need.
 When we counted up the amounts, we learned the seven amounts, confidentially submitted by each Elder added up to a few dollars more than the entire $35,000 we needed.

 - When it came to Community West purchasing the land itself, for the $2.6million purchase price, our story felt like the miracle of God’s provision.
 Community West had been launched as an independent church from Third Church in April, 2014.
 Nonetheless, Third Church honored a capital campaign pledge to supply Community West with $800,000 for the purchase.
 Selling the rights to the cell tower (which was up for renewal at that time), plus the generous gifts of the Community West congregation along with friends of the church, and a small seller-financed loan from the Knights of Columbus, enabled us to assemble the funds needed for the purchase!
 On March 3, 2016, Community West purchased the 19 acres of land.
-Since then, and because of the generous gifts of our congregation, the remaining balance on the purchase money loan from the Knights of Columbus is only $240,000.

 These are a few high moments of the God story which is our land story at Community West.
 Thank you for being part of the story God continues to write.